mjfrigaard/sharing-your-work/manuscript/02chapter.md

 **Freedom 2**: The freedom to redistribute copies so you can help your neighbor.

 **Freedom 3**: The freedom to distribute copies of your modified versions to others.
 By doing this, you can give the whole community a chance to benefit from your changes.

-We also think it's onerous to require graduate students (and other scientists) to purchase proprietary software licenses to participate in science.

 We've displayed some examples of open source tools for data management, statistics, and communication in the image below: